Why many women cannot make enough breast milk

 Progress has also been made on understanding why lactocytes might not function efficiently.
 One possible cause is a deficiency of critical nutrients in the mammary gland.
 These provide energy for the lactocytes’ normal functioning and are used as ingredients in the breast milk that they secrete.
 Researchers believe that a shortage would cause the lactocytes to either work harder to make up the shortage or else lose energy.
 Both scenarios might cause them to make less milk.

 Such shortages are not necessarily the product of the mother’s diet; certain gene variants and inflammatory molecules can also play a part.
-Some women, for example, have a gene mutation that affects the transfer of zinc from the blood into breast milk.
-Zinc is not only an important nutrient for babies, but is also involved in the development of the mammary gland and milk secretion.
+Some women, for example, have a gene mutation that affects how zinc passes from the blood into breast milk.
+Zinc is not only an important nutrient for babies, but is also involved in the development of the mammary gland.
 Researchers have found that having this mutation is linked with low milk supply.

 Large-scale genomic studies in cows have also found genes that regulate the protein content of milk, some versions of which may also exist in humans.
 Women with these genes may struggle to have the right nutrient balance to trigger their lactocytes.
 That being said, scientists think that genetic causes of low milk supply are probably rare, as the associated mutations are unlikely to have been favoured by natural selection.
 Genetics, in other words, cannot be the end of the story.